Monetization best practices

 • Verify every step finishes and the outputs are as expected.

-A single broken sub-step is the #1 refund trigger.
+A single broken step is the #1 refund trigger.

 ChecklistWhy it matters

-Hero & preview imagesUsers buy with their eyes – show 3-5 diverse examples.
+Hero and preview imagesUsers buy with their eyes — show 3–5 diverse examples.

-Short, benefit-led title“Forge My Adventuring Party!” might convert better than “DnD Character Flow”.
+Short, benefit-led title”Forge My Adventuring Party!” converts better than “DnD Character Flow”.

-Clear form labels & placeholdersReduce drop-offs caused by confusion.
+Clear form labels and placeholdersReduce drop-offs caused by confusion.

 4. Keep runtime predictable

-• Batch inferences – one ImageGenerator for generating all images is much faster than 10 separate steps.
+• Batch inferences — one ImageGenerator step for all images is much faster than 10 separate steps.

-Aim for runs < 5 min.
-Over 10 min?
+Aim for runs under 5 minutes.
+Over 10 minutes?
 Consider breaking into two Flows (e.g., pay upfront to train, free second run to generate).

 5. Communicate value